-DISCUSSION
+DISCUSSION AND CONCLUSIONS

-Our data indicate that the moss diversity of the investigated landforms is not high (e.g. comparing it with that of urban environments Fojcik & Stabel, 2014) but includes several taxa that are critical from a conservation perspective.
-Dicranum brevifolium, is recorded in Italy since 1968 (Aleffi et al. 2023) only for Trentino-Alto Adige region, where we have confirmed its presence in the Lazaunkar site.
-D. brevifolium is considered Critically Endangered at national level because of its ecology, being threatened by habitat shifting and alteration (Puglisi et al., 2024).
-Habitat shifting and alteration is a common threat for all the other taxa the conservation of which is critical at national level: the two Endangered species, Dicranum elongatum and Hymenoloma compactum, and the two Vulnerable species, Grimmia incurva and Ptychostomum funkii.
-Other impending threats are mining, quarrying, recreational activities and the exposure to extreme drought events (Puglisi et al., 2024).
-P. funkii is showing a decrease in its European range confirming its endangered status at European scale (Hodgetts et al., 2019).
+Our data indicate that the moss diversity of the investigated landforms is not high (e.g., comparing it with that of urban environments; Fojcik & Stabel, 2014) but includes several taxa that are critical from a conservation perspective.
+Dicranum brevifolium has been recorded in Italy since 1968 (Aleffi et al., 2023) only for the Trentino-Alto Adige region, where we have confirmed its presence in the Lazaunkar site.
+Dicranum brevifolium is considered critically endangered at the national level because of its ecology, being threatened by habitat shifting and alteration (Puglisi et al., 2024).
+Habitat shifting and alteration is a common threat for all the other taxa the conservation of which is critical at the national level: the two endangered species, Dicranum elongatum and Hymenoloma compactum, and the two vulnerable species, Grimmia incurva and Ptychostomum funkii.
+Other impending threats are mining, guarrying, recreational activities and the exposure to extreme drought events (Puglisi et al., 2024).
+Ptychostomum funkii is showing a decrease in its European range confirming its endangered status at the European scale (Hodgetts et al., 2019).

-Andreaea nivalis is a circumpolar species with a relict distribution at lower latitudes on high mountains of Central and Southern Europe (Szweykowski, 1956; Jeník, 1997) and is linked to melting snow or ice (Schultze-Motel, 1970; Murray, 1988).
+Andreaea nivalis is a circumpolar species with a relict distribution at lower latitudes on high mountains of central and southern Europe (Jenīík, 1997) and is linked to melting snow or ice (Schultze-Motel, 1970; Murray, 1988).
 Because of its likely high sensitivity to climate change by virtue of its ecology and its fragmented distribution, the present record from Lazaunkar is remarkable and should be considered for future monitoring.
-Even if this species is not considered a priority for conservation at national scale (Least Concern; Puglisi et al 2024), it is classified as Near Threatened at European scale (Hodgetts et al. 2019).
-The same applies for Politrychastrum sexangulare (Near Threaten/Vulnerable; Hodgetts et al. 2019), a typical snowbed species, currently threatened in a global warming scenario (Carbognani et al. 2012).
+Even if this species is not considered a priority for conservation at a national scale (least concern; Puglisi et al 2024), it is classified as near threat-ened at the European scale (Hodgetts et al., 2019).
+The same applies to Politrychastrum sexangulare (near threaten/vulnerable; Hodgetts et al., 2019), a typical snowbed species, currently threatened in a global warming scenario (Carbognani et al., 2012).

 The great majority of these taxa of conservation concern were found on crystalline bedrock in the Lazaunkar site.
 Indeed, the observed biodiversity on crystalline bedrock appeared very specialized, including many exclusive high-elevation, cold-loving species.
-For example, Polytrichastrum sexangulare, Dicranum elongatum and Andreaea nivalis found in Lazaunkar are considered glacial relict of subarctic species on the Alps (Fudali & Kučera, 2002).
-The majority of species found on both sites are typical of rocky habitats because of the dominance in all the investigated landforms of a coarse stony debris.
+For example, Polytrichastrum sexangulare, Dicranum elongatum and Andreaea nivalis found in Lazaunkar are considered glacial relicts of subarctic species in the Alps (Fudali & Kučera, 2002).
+The majority of species found on both sites are typical of rocky habitats because of the dominance in all the investigated landforms of coarse stony debris.
 However, on the moraine originated during the last phase of glacier advance of the Little Ice Age, c.
 200 years B.P., also species more exigent in terms of humus presence can grow, like Sanionia uncinata, already reported by Hyvönen and Hyvönen (1985) on Aletsch Glacier (Switzerland) as a typical species of recent moraines where a thin layer of humus occurs.